ninadnaik10/speaksure/README.md

 - `GET  /api/health` - Liveness and database probe
 - `POST /api/predict` - Analyze a recorded answer and persist the result
 - `GET  /api/get_results` - Retrieve all interview results

-## 🚢 Deployment

-See [DEPLOYMENT.md](DEPLOYMENT.md) for hosting on an Oracle Cloud Always Free ARM instance with gunicorn, systemd and nginx.